Visit a little-known temple alley on this walking tour in Tokyo's "Little Kyoto".

 Tamon-in suffered damage in the Second World War and the surviving buildings and graveyard were moved to Setagaya in 1949.
 There is a three-meter-high “grave of 568 unknown people”, which enshrines those who died of in the Tenmei Famine.

 From mid-April to mid-May (approximately), you can see 32 different types of azalea flower over a 1000sqm park.
-It's a gorgeous place to take photo in season, so the tour will stop there in spring.
+It's a beautiful spot for photos during the season, so the tour includes a stop there in spring.

 The Setagaya Literary Museum contains exhibits by both comptemporary and classic Japanese authors, as well as displays of original manga illustrations and animation themed exhibits.
 They also have special collections that change regularly, along with a special area for children's books.